 250 hours of which:

-there are about 48 hours of in-class sessions (18 lectures, 4 group exercises, 1 potential case study presentation, and 1 final exam review); and
+there are about 48 hours of in-class sessions (18 lectures, 4 group exercises, and 1 final exam review); and

 Self-study, reading, preliminary work towards problem sets, answering follow-up questions and research/writing of the case study accounts for the additional 200 hours.

 Minimum requirements for entrance to higher education in Norway (generell studiekompetanse).